named-data-ndnSIM/ndnSIM/docs/source/examples.rst

     }

-If this code is placed into ``scratch/ccnx-grid.cc`` and NS-3 is compiled in debug mode, you can run and see progress of the simulation using the following command (in optimized mode nothing will be printed out)::
+If this code is placed into ``scratch/ndn-grid.cc`` and NS-3 is compiled in debug mode, you can run and see progress of the simulation using the following command (in optimized mode nothing will be printed out)::

-    NS_LOG=CcnxConsumer:CcnxProducer ./waf --run=ccnx-grid
+    NS_LOG=NdnConsumer:NdnProducer ./waf --run=ndn-grid